Part 1: Start planning

 - By their stage in the sales funnel (awareness, evaluation or purchase)

 4. Schedule a brainstorming session with your staff

-Engage your staff in helping you come up with new and creative ideas for reaching your audiences.
+Engage your staff to help you come up with new and creative ideas for reaching your audiences.
 They may have insights into customers you may not have considered.
-Don’t hesitate to think outside the box; just because you haven’t seen something done doesn’t mean it can’t be effective.
+Don’t hesitate to be a little more adventurous than in past years: Just because you haven’t seen something done doesn’t mean it can’t be effective.
 Customers appreciate uniqueness and creativity.

 5. Evaluate your resources

 Determine whether you have enough hands on deck to handle the nuts and bolts of creating and sending your emails.
 Fortunately, tools such as Email Automation, available with VerticalResponse and Deluxe Email Marketing, can save you a lot of time.
 When you use Email Automation, you can write and schedule your emails up front, so they automatically go out at the prearranged time.

 Be sure your emails render properly in multiple browsers via different email clients.
 VerticalResponse and Deluxe Email Marketing both feature Inbox Preview, which shows you how your emails will display on dozens of different browsers and email clients.

 Keep in mind that being mobile-friendly is a must, especially when it comes to Cyber Monday sales.
 More than two-thirds of all emails are viewed via mobile devices, and that percentage continues to rise.
 Make sure your messages will scale and download quickly on every kind of device.
 (All of VerticalResponse’s and Deluxe Email Marketing’s email templates are mobileresponsive.)
 Take care to ensure your call to action is clear and direct, and that your links are easy to spot and click, no matter the screen size.